jianli-gu/jianli-gu.github.io/links.md

 permalink: /links
 ---

-Learn lessons and insights from other people and companies.
+Learn lessons and insights from other people and organizations.

 ---